Ricoledan/the-black-list/README.md

 ### Non-Fiction

+- [Heavy By Kiese Laymon](https://www.kieselaymon.com/heavy) - In this powerful and provocative memoir, genre-bending essayist and novelist Kiese Laymon explores what the weight of a lifetime of secrets, lies, and deception does to a black body, a black family, and a nation teetering on the brink of moral collapse.

 - [Between the World and Me By Ta-Nehisi Coates](https://www.amazon.com/Wretched-Earth-Frantz-Fanon-ebook/dp/B001C32HE6) - Written as a letter to the author's teenage son about the feelings, symbolism, and realities associated with being Black in the United States.

 - [Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present By Harriet A. Washington](https://www.amazon.com/Medical-Apartheid-Experimentation-Americans-Colonial-ebook-dp-B0010SEOYE/dp/B0010SEOYE/ref=mt_other?_encoding=UTF8&me=&qid=) - From the era of slavery to the present day, this book presents the first full account of black Americans' mistreatment as unwitting subjects of medical experimentation.

+- [From #BlackLivesMatter to Black Liberation By Keeanga-Yamahtta Taylor](https://www.audible.com/pd/From-BlackLivesMatter-to-Black-Liberation-Audiobook/B01FREHDFS?qid=1592354443&sr=1-1&ref=a_search_c3_lProduct_1_1&pf_rd_p=e81b7c27-6880-467a-b5a7-13cef5d729fe&pf_rd_r=ZSX7SVJ16TRP32ZYMJ86) - In this stirring and insightful analysis, activist and scholar Keeanga-Yamahtta Taylor surveys the historical and contemporary ravages of racism and the persistence of structural inequality such as mass incarceration and black unemployment.
+In this context she argues that this new struggle against police violence holds the potential to reignite a broader push for black liberation.

 - [Les Damnés de la Terre (The Wretched of the Earth) By Frantz Fanon](https://www.amazon.com/Wretched-Earth-Frantz-Fanon-ebook/dp/B001C32HE6) - A psychiatric and psychologic analysis of the dehumanizing effects of colonization upon the individual and the nation, and discusses the broader social, cultural, and political implications inherent to establishing a social movement for decolonization.